 Lemon juice and citric acid are a no-go for the same reason, but common store bought options have their own concerns.
 Many earn a safety rating of a C or even F from the Environmental Working Group, and they tend to be pretty pricey.

 Fortunately, we don’t need them.
-This easy, pH neutral recipe works without leaving streaks or a filmy residue, and can still incorporate the fresh scent of lemon without acidic lemon juice.
-That’s because essential oils, even if they are derived from citrus, are pH neutral and therefore considered safe to use.
+This easy, pH neutral recipe works without leaving streaks or a grimy residue, and you can still incorporate the fresh scent of lemon without using lemon juice.
+That’s because essential oils, even citrus oils, are pH neutral and therefore considered safe to use.

 Essential Oil Options

 Organic lemon essential oil is my go-to in this recipe, but there are also a few other options that work well for cleaning.
 All are safe for use around kids.
 Click here for more info on using essential oils safely with babies and children.

 - Cinnamon Leaf (Cinnamomum verum) – NOT cinnamon bark.
 Warm, inviting scent.

 - Spearmint (Mentha spicata) – Similar to peppermint, but safer for use with kids under six.

 - Bergamot (Citrus bergamia) – Bright, clean, uplifting citrus scent.

 - Lemon (Citrus x limon) – Fresh, crisp, mood lifting aroma.

 - Lime (Citrus x aurantifolia) – Refreshing, citrusy and energizing.